 After having created a dynamic website, you should make the best of it and use it for improving the UX, by developing a new website that uses AJAX.
-By doing so, you can experiment with a plethora of flash or other interactive online applications that will add to the aesthetics, value, function, and rating to the website.
+By doing so, you can experiment with a plethora of flash or other interactive online applications that will add to the aesthetics, value, function, and rating of the website.
 Lastly, you must exercise your coding skills with the help of various programs and systems, such as Joomla or Drupal.

 5. Take Your Software Skills to the Next Level

 The final step you should take in order to become a professional web developer is to enroll in one of the many high-end web development programs that will help you take your software skills even further.
-These programs often include both technical and non-technical information, along with the most popular programming languages, the latest features and functions that are used in web development at the moment, in-depth training in jQuery, HTML5, CSS3, XHTML, other programming languages, and more.
+These programs often include both technical and non-technical information, along with the most popular programming languages, the latest features, and functions that are used in web development at the moment, in-depth training in jQuery, HTML5, CSS3, XHTML, other programming languages, and more.

-Moreover, these courses also include a final project where you need to build a functional login system, to build a basic static website, or a test site with MySQL.
-At the end of the training program you will be awarded a certificate that will undoubtedly add to your professional portfolio and increase your chances of getting a top job.
+Moreover, these courses also include a final project where you need to build a functional login system, to build a basic static website or a test site with MySQL.
+At the end of the training program, you will be awarded a certificate that will undoubtedly add to your professional portfolio and increase your chances of getting a top job.

 Learn top skills demanded in the industry, including Angular, Spring Boot, Hibernate, Servlets, and JSPs, as well as MVC, web services, and SOA to build highly web scalable apps with the Full Stack Java Developer Masters Program.

 Get Ahead of the Curve and Become a Web Developer Today